kaditya97/python-for-geospatial-analysis/_sources/intro.md

 Let's take it easy
 ```

-# More to Know
+# Table of Content
-Check out the content pages bundled with this sample book to see more.
+Check out the content pages to get the overview of this course.
+Check the datsets tab to get datasets used in this course.

 ```{tableofcontents}
 ```